 Instead of being outcome-driven, you must focus on the process in order to excel.
-Michael Jordan’s personal trainer, Time Grover, once described MJ’s training mentality which had to be developed in order for him to become great.
+Michael Jordan’s personal trainer, Tim Grover, once said MJ’s training mentality had to be developed in order for him to become great.
 Michael says “I don’t compete with anyone… Everyone competes with me.”
 This mindset puts you in the dominant position, giving you confidence in every situation.

-Many successful individuals have adapted a mindset where they ditch competition and instead, focus on the process.
-A powerful example is when Jeff Bezos said that the ‘secret sauce’ to Amazon’s success is an ‘obsessive compulsive focus’ on its customers instead of its competition.
+Many successful people have adopted a mindset where they ditch competition and instead, focus on the process.
+A powerful example in business is when Jeff Bezos said that the ‘secret sauce’ to Amazon’s success is an “obsessive compulsive focus” on its customers instead of its competition.

 Bryan Cranston who became a world-famous actor wrote in his autobiography about switching his focus on process rather than an outcome.
 “It changed my life as an actor.
 I used to think that an audition was a job interview, but I realized I was giving up my power because I was going into an office wanting something from them.
 Whenever you want something from anyone, you have relinquished your power.
 Holding onto power in an audition is essential for an actor.
 You have to be able to do exactly what you want because that’s what’s required of you to impress someone with your uniqueness and what you could bring to a character.
 I was going in there to present an idea, an option for them.
 An audition became another opportunity for me to act.”